eunmik/bonita.github.io/about/index.md

 <center><a href="http://taylantatli.github.io/Moon"><b>Moon</b></a> is a minimal, one column jekyll theme.</center>

 ## Features
-* Miniìœ¼ã…—ã…Žë¡œã…“can focus on your content
+* Mini?¼ã…—?Žë¡œ?“can focus on your content
 * Responsive
 * Disqus integration
 * Syntax highlighting